Michael Benavides

 -

-I regularly on a weekly bases work with our QA volunteers to implement a variety of different tower and gameplay rebalances; going back and forth with our community to collect feedback to make sure that what we release is not only fun and favorable for our community but that they also have full transparency over what is being worked and implemented.
+I regularly on a weekly bases work with our community to implement a variety of different tower and gameplay rebalances; going back and forth with our players to collect feedback to make sure that what we release is not only fun and favorable for our community but that they also have full transparency over what is being worked on and implemented.

 -

-Regarding the Economy design and progression of our game, I work with the creative lead to figure various game-time milestones we'd like to see from our player base.
-From there using spreadsheets I'm able to create estimates regarding the allotted playtime for players to make sure there is a balance between accessibly in our progression but also long term retention as well.
-That being as time we try to remain flexible to player feedback to make sure these changes are favorable for both new comers and long term fans.
+Regarding the economy design and progression of our game, I work with the creative lead to figure out various game-time milestones we'd like to see from our player base.
+From there using spreadsheets I'm able to create estimates regarding the allotted playtime for players to make sure there is a balance between accessibly and long term retention regarding the game's progression.

 CONCLUSION

-This being my by first live ops game that I joined far into development its been a very eye opening experience to work with an active community and analytics well.
-The biggest lesson I've learned that its important to keep an open mind and understand that is important to be flexible when design new content or rebalancing the game.
-The main benefit of being a live service title that we're able to create a game with our community.
+This being my by first live ops game that I joined far into development its been a very eye opening experience to work with an active community and analytics.
+The biggest lesson I've learned that its important to keep an open mind and be flexible with understanding the community's expectations.
+The main benefit of being a live service title is that we're able to create a game with our fanbase.
 Iteration is essential both with new upcoming features and old pre-existing ones.
 Overall I'm very proud of what I've learned and how much the team has transformed the game overtime.